Ademola Lookman: Style of play

-Lookman is a versatile and explosive winger with a dynamic style of play.
-He is known for his direct, pacey runs at the opposition defence, causing problems with his quick feet and close control.
+Lookman is a winger with a dynamic style of play, known for his direct, pacey runs at the opposition defence, causing problems with his feet and control.
 He has a keen eye for goal and is able to finish chances with both feet, as well as with his head.
-Lookman is a creative player, who can unlock defences with his clever passing and clever movement off the ball.
+Lookman is a creative player, who can unlock defences with his passing and movement off the ball.

+Lookman thrives in tight spaces and excels at taking on defenders using quick touches and body movement.
+He can burst past opponents from a standing start, making him a constant threat on the counterattack or when isolated on the wing.
+While naturally a left winger, Lookman can play on either flank, as a second striker, or in a central attacking midfield role.